 As regards the expression of the right to vote at Shareholders' Meetings, (as described in Section II above under "Voting Restrictions") the Bylaws identify (specifically in Arts 10.2, 14.3 lett. f) and 26.2) a number of cases of conflict of interest for the purposes of Art.
-2373 of the Italian Civil Code under the terms of Directive no. 2009/72/EC of July 13, 2009 and of Italian Legislative Decree no. 93 of June 1, 2011 and subject to the assessments made by the Authority for Electricity, Gas and Water in the process of certifying the Company as a transmission system operator under the ownership unbundling.
+2373 of the Italian Civil Code under the terms of Directive no. 2009/72/EC of July 13, 2009 and of Italian Legislative Decree no. 93 of June 1, 2011 and subject to the assessments made by ARERA in the process of certifying the Company as a transmission system operator under the ownership unbundling.
 In particular, for the purposes of Art.
 2373 of the Italian Civil Code, the following are considered as having a conflict of interest: